Chapter 7: Intro to Predicting and Monetising

 Boardman, A. E., Greenberg, D. H., Vining, A. R., & Weimer, D. L. (1997).
 “Plug-in” shadow price estimates for policy analysis.
 The Annals of Regional Science, 31(3), 299-324.

 Flyvbjerg, B. (2007).
 Policy and planning for large-infrastructure projects: problems, causes, cures.
 Environment and Planning B: planning and design, 34(4), 578-597.

-- There are may types of benefit transfers.
-In this chapter we are considering only transfers involved in predicting impacts and valuing impacts.
+- There are many types of benefit transfers.
+In this chapter we are considering only transfers involved in predicting and valuing impacts.
 For more examples of benefit transfers in CBA refer to this guide by Openness under the section "Introduction".
 You do not need to know these for this course ↵